-The IRS threshold of >6 points was chosen by Brandenburg et. al. in order to minimize false negatives, given the consequences of withholding or delaying ICU care from patients who require it.
-As a result, INTOXICATE frequently recommends ICU admission in ED patients who would not have otherwise been admitted to the ICU.
-Even among Brandenburg’s internal cohort of ICU patients, the IRS had a specificity of 36.2% for requirement of ICU-level care.
-Though this specificity would be acceptable were it applied to ICU patients, it may not be sufficient for a clinical prediction model recommended for use in the ED given the purpose of the score, which is to reduce ICU admissions before, rather than after, the patients are admitted to the ICU (sarcastic, I’ll rephrase it later).
+The IRS threshold of 6 points that was chosen by Brandenburg et. al. to minimize false negatives.
+[Develop]

+INTOXICATE had a specificity of 36.2% in the initial study and 38% [26-51] in ours.
+This specificity may not reduce unnecessary ICU admissions when applied to the US ED population.
 While there have been risk models developed with mortality as an outcome, both for the general patient population and specifically for intoxicated patients (cite cite cite), these have generally been designed as prognostic tools for use in the ICU, and their use as predictors of an uneventful ICU course from the ED has not been evaluated.
 The strength of INTOXICATE is that it was modelled with ICU requirement, rather than in-hospital mortality, as an outcome, appropriate for resolving the unique issue of disproportionately uneventful ICU courses in intoxicated patients.
 With this strength, however, there are also weaknesses to a model intended for use in an ED cohort but developed on data from an ICU cohort.
 Here I would write something about our results with changing the threshold, and the associated risks of false negatives, though I’ll wait until I have the most up-to-date patient list for this step.

-Intoxication syndromes are highly variable and dependent on the intoxicant.
-A given clinical finding can often be reassuring in one intoxication, and concerning in another.
-For certain intoxications, one clinical finding can be particularly predictive of patient outcomes.
-For example, Idowu et. al. found that absence of tachycardia in the first 8 hours of observation following Bupropion overdose had 100% NPV for delayed (>12 hours following ingestion) adverse effects, independent of coingestions, patient characteristics, and other clinical findings. (can probably find and fit in a few more similar examples for other intoxicants, where a certain clinical finding is particularly predictive of outcome).
-Interestingly, Brandenburg et. al. reported that no interaction terms were found between intoxication type and the other covariates included in their model.
-Other mortality prediction models have addressed the issue of intoxicant type by additionally categorizing intoxicants according to a mortality index (deaths / exposures), and in cases of polysubstance poisonings, designating the intoxicant with the highest mortality index at a given dosage as the primary intoxicant to be used for risk prediction (Han et. al.).
-I think that last bit is worth mentioning but I’m not sure what commentary, if any, to tack on after it.
+[Informatics gap – this is an opinion paper all on its own ]